Nina Tucker: Reception

 For her portrayal of Nina, Goodrem received the Most Popular New Female Talent accolade at the 2003 Logie Awards.
 She also earned a nomination for Best Newcomer at the Inside Soap Awards.
 The following year, Goodrem was nominated for Most Popular Actress and Most Popular Personality at the Logie Awards.
 A writer for the BBC's Neighbours website said Nina's most notable moment was "Cheating on Taj with Jack Scully".

 To celebrate Neighbours 25th anniversary, Sky included Nina in their list of the twenty-five most memorable Neighbours characters.
 They stated, "Nina represents just about the only recognisable name from the lost years of Neighbours in the early noughties, as one of the least successful groups of teens in the programme's history.
 Remember Lori?
 Or Michelle?
 Or, Lord help us, Taj?
 In the absence of any usable characters, the writers did that always uncomfortable thing of letting a character get up and sing on screen.
 Repeatedly."
 They described her most memorable scenes as being discovered singing by Harold, her mother's marriage to Lou, and her relationship with Jack.TV Week named Nina's passion for singing as one of Neighbours' "most exciting storylines ever".
 They said: "When it was discovered she could sing, Nina Tucker was transformed from shy highschool student into a star performer and a bit of a heart-breaker.
 This was cut short when Delta was diagnosed with Hodgkin's disease, leaving us in the lurch and wondering about her love affair... triangle... quadrangle!"
 TV Week later included Nina in their "Top 25 Neighbours characters".

+While reviewing Nina's return scenes in 2015, Anna Brain of the Herald Sun commented "Nina Tucker (Delta Goodrem) is back in town, just as beautiful and bland as the day she left Erinsborough.
+So much has happened since releasing her first album, like, releasing more albums.
+There, we're all caught up."
+Brain's fellow critic Cameron Adams observed how the character and actress had become similar, writing "Delta Goodrem's back on Ramsay Street!
+Yes, Nina Tucker just casually strolls into the cafe asking for Harold.
+Soon she is filling in Lou and Susan about her fame and how she has been releasing albums 'every couple of years like clockwork'.
+Susan tells her: 'Karl still jogs to 'Born to Try', the dance remix.'
+Yes, the Nina/Delta lines are blurred, but Nina does take a large step back in time to work at Lassiters hotel."
+A Herald Sun reporter included Nina's 2015 return in their "Neighbours' 30 most memorable moments" feature.